-19. COVID-19 pandemic (continued)

-The Company's pandemic management response team meets regularly to review procedures, service levels, news, and Health Canada updates to address any challenges as they arise.
+The extent to which the COVID-19 pandemic and its effect on the economy will impact the Company's business in the future remains uncertain and may lead to adverse changes in cash flows, working capital levels, debt balances, operating results and financial position in the future.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the Company's business is not known at this time.
+The Company's pandemic management response team meets regularly as needed to review procedures, service levels, news, and Health Canada updates to address any challenges as they arise.
 At this time, management does not believe there is any immediate risk of significant disruption to the Company's services.
-In the event of a future significant disruption to service, the Company will work closely with clients, suppliers and regulatory authorities to prioritize the supply and delivery of essential medications and supplies.
+In the event of a future significant disruption to service, management will work closely with the Company's clients, suppliers and regulatory authorities to prioritize the supply and delivery of essential medications and supplies.

 The Government of Canada introduced the Canada Emergency Wage Subsidy ("CEWS") as part of its COVID-19 response.
-The program was effective from March, 2020 to October, 2021 and provided a wage subsidy for entities that experienced revenue declines over the comparable period in the prior year.
-During the three months ended March 31, 2021, the Company recorded a \$488 reduction to direct operating expenses in connection with the CEWS for its Nova Pack Ltd. subsidiary.
+The program was effective from March 2020 to October 2021 and provided a wage subsidy for entities that experienced revenue declines over the comparable period in the prior year.
+During the three and nine months ended September 30, 2021, the Company recorded a \$270, and \$1,157 respectively, reduction to direct operating expenses in connection with the CEWS for its Nova Pack Ltd. subsidiary.